 > International Impac Dublin Literary Award

-The largest and most international prize of its kind, the International IMPAC Dublin Literary Award, is presented to a novel of high literary merit written in, or translated into, English and published within a specified period of time.
+The largest and most international prize of its kind, the International Dublin Literary Award, is presented to a novel of high literary merit written in, or translated into, English and published within a specified period of time.
 The New Hampshire State Library has been a nominating library since 1999.
-The award is a joint initiative of the Dublin (Ireland) City Council, the Municipal Government of Dublin City, and the productivity improvement company IMPAC.
+The award is sponsored by the Dublin (Ireland) City Council.

-The NH Dublin Award committee has announced its nominees for the 2013 International IMPAC Dublin Literary Award.
-These are fictional works of high literary merit published in English during 2011.
+The NH Dublin Award committee has announced its nominees for the 2020 International Dublin Literary Award.
+These are fictional works of high literary merit published in English during 2018.
 After reading and discussing many excellent books, the committee selected these titles for nomination:

 The New Hampshire Union Public Access Catalog (NHU-PAC) contains information on which NH libraries currently have titles in their collections nominated by the NH Dublin Committee since 1999 and recent winners of the Dublin Award.